RV AC Capacitor Failure Symptoms in Jacksonville, FL

 Answer each question in order—your path should match the branch chart when it is visible.

-1. Is the compressor trying to start?
+1. Is the compressor attempting to start?

-• No: Inspect capacitor connections.
+• No: Inspect the capacitor for bulging or leakage.

-2. Is the capacitor voltage within range?
+2. Is the fan running?

-• No: Replace the capacitor.
+• No: Replace the capacitor and retest the system.

 Mechanical principles